jirkapok/GasPlanner/CONTRIBUTING.md

 # Contributing

 No extra rules are applied.
 Just follow the general rules of contributing to a project and linter settings.
-Create Pull requests to the develop branch and link issue the PR solves.
+Create Pull requests to the **master** branch and link issue the PR solves.

 ## List of contributors